 San Diego, CA 92182-7416

 Take the GMAT or the GRE and request that official scores be sent to SDSU.
+Keep in mind that it can take up to 20 days from when you take the exam for the University to receive your scores.
 If your Bachelor’s degree was not taught principally in English, then you must take the TOEFL or IELTS and have official scores sent to SDSU.

 SDSU Institution Codes:

 GMAT 9LT-2P-73 GRE 4682 TOEFL 4682 IELTS See IELTS website (www.ielts.org) for instructions.

 Step 3.
 Create Decision Desk Account and Submit Program Application